Dog Car Sickness Remedy: CBD May Skew Your Dog's Need To Spew

 Herbal Remedies

-If you prefer to keep your treatment options natural, herbal remedies might be the choice for you!
+If you prefer to keep your treatment options natural, herbal remedies for nausea in dogs might be the right choice.
 Natural remedies can provide some of the same relieving benefits that can be found in over-the-counter or synthetic drugs without disturbing your dog's natural balance.
+Some common natural remedies you can easily access:

 • Ginger: Ginger is best known for its ability to soothe upset stomachs and reduce swelling.
-Ginger can potentially help your dog if their stomach is upset due to unease from car rides.

 • Rosemary: Rosemary can effectively treat bloating, upset stomachs, and digestive issues.
-Rosemary is also rich in antioxidants and other nutrients, making it an all-around good option for encouraging wellness.

 CBD

-Chances are, if you have been researching natural remedies for queasiness and digestive issues, CBD has shown up as a result.
 CBD is a well-known therapeutic compound well tolerated in humans and dogs alike, making it a highly popular option for a wide range of applications.
 You can get premium-quality CBD products such as CBD oil, dog treats, and soft chews from us at HolistaPet!
+We make our CBD products with all-natural, organic ingredients, so you can rest assured your dog will receive all the wholesome, holistic benefits CBD has become so well known for.

 HolistaPet utilizes an advanced supercritical CO2 extraction to ensure that no additional compounds are added to the final product, resulting in a pure, solventless hemp extract.
 That way, when you buy CBD from us, you can rest assured your product consists only of the best ingredients available.
-We understand that CBD is best when it is all-natural, so anytime you come to us, you can be sure you'll experience the power of holistic wellness for yourself!

 Desensitizing Or Counter-Conditioning

 One way to help your dog get more comfortable with car rides is to take them on short trips.
 The trips do not need to be long and, at first, should be brief.
 The point of this method is to start with very brief trips and then slowly increase the amount of time you are spending on the road.
 This helps your dog slowly adjust to being in the car without needing to expose them to too much at once.
-Instead, your dog will ease into comfort, with the eventual goal of their fears melting away!

 Provide Periodic Breaks From Driving